canonical/ubuntu-frame/RUNNING_ON_YOUR_DEVICE.md

     $ snap set wpe-webkit-mir-kiosk daemon=true

 Once installed and configured the display should show the WPE website.

-This can be changed using the “url” snap configuration option:
+The website can be changed using the “url” snap configuration option:

     $ snap set wpe-webkit-mir-kiosk url=https://mir-server.io
+    $ snap start wpe-webkit-mir-kiosk

 This will show the Mir Server website.